Sketch

 Distributions

-Sketch already supports two compilation target: Lustre, with sketch_lustre, and pure CSS generation à la CSS Modules, with sketch_css.
+Sketch supports officially three compilation target: Lustre, with sketch_lustre, Redraw with sketch_redraw and pure CSS generation à la CSS Modules, with sketch_css.
+Lustre has also two versions, with one containing experimental modifications.
 As a user, you want to grab one of those package, and start building!
-Both targets can be mixed too, to reach whoever you want!
+All targets can be mixed too, to reach whoever you want!
 For framework authors, let’s see you at integration part!

 Installation